AnsgarNell/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?

 If a well known architecture was chosen:

 * What architecture was chosen?
+Lenet

 * Why did you believe it would be relevant to the traffic sign application?
+Because it was the one used in the examples and suggested to begin with.

 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
+Accuracy is over 90% in all cases, being the lowest (test accuracy) 92.9% which is a quite good result.

 ###Test a Model on New Images